msaxena2/logic-types-notes/papers/Semantics_and_pragmatics_of_Real-Time_Maude-Olveczky.md

 Tick Rules
 ----------
-Tick rules operate over terms of sort $\System$, and signifying the passage of time when the rule application takes place.
+Tick rules operate over terms of sort $\textit{System}$, and signifying the passage of time when the rule application takes place.

 Tick rules tend to take one of the form: